plusserver/docs/content/en/compute/pluscloudopen/tutorials/patroni/_index.md

         clonefrom: false
         nosync: false

 You have to change several lines in this configuration file in order to reflect your current setup.
 Behind `name` you should add the name of your VM or a name for your cluster node.
-Where you see `<instance-nebula-ip>` you have to insert the ip address in the overlay vpn your respective VM has.
-The same behind `listen`, `connect_address` ((two times) and `host`.
-At `<instance-nebula-network>` you should insert the network address of your overlay VPN in CIDR notation eintragen (like this, e. g. `100.102.1.0/22`).
+Where you see `<instance-nebula-ip>` you have to insert the ip address of your respective VM in the overlay vpn.
+The same behind `listen`, `connect_address` (two times) and `host`.
+At `<instance-nebula-network>` you should insert the network address of your overlay VPN in CIDR notation (like this, e. g. `100.102.1.0/22`).

 As soon as you have finalised the configuration files for both PostgreSQL servers you can start Patroni - on one VM after the other - with the command `systemctl start patroni`.
 Patroni should start PostgreSQL and establish a replication.
 You can check the success with `patronictl`: